zubsyeda/CapstoneProject/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

-### Progress

-- Able to have an initial start-up code based on the to-do list application.
-- Challenges with changing the original code to fit the aesthetic and requirements for this application.

 ## License